mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 # Mocking an Interaction With the Server

-So we have our test function defined, next step is to think about our test case: what inputs is the command going to receive?
+So now that we have our test function defined, the next step is to think about our test case: what inputs is the command going to receive?
 What interactions with the server are those inputs going to cause?
 And what responses do I want to mock for them?

 For our given test case, we are going to receive an email address as the input, and we want to mock a valid response for it.
 The client method that our command is going to use to send the request to the server is the `GetUserByEmail` method, and for the case of an existing user, it will return the found user instance: